NVIDIA/NeMo-Curator/tutorials/multimodal_dapt_curation/curator/README.md

    - Fix Unicode errors using `ftfy`
    - Redact PII
    - Execute GPU-accelerated fuzzy and semantic deduplication
+5. Convert images extracted from nv-ingest into webdataset format
+6. Apply semantic deduplication to get rid of duplicate images extracted
-5. Save the filtered and curated data
+7. Save the filtered and curated data

 ## Usage
 After installing the NeMo Curator package, install the required dependencies and run the pipeline using the following command: